PeterNedergaard/firstUnityProject/README.md

 - Different types of ammunition
 - You can easily add new weapons.
 The only requirement is an invisible object on the weapon called "Barrel"
 - You can easily add new ammunition with different values, like mass, damage, size, etc.
-- Enemy is a work in progress, but he will chase you, and you can kill him
+- Enemy is a work in progress, but he will chase you, and you can kill him.
+He can't hurt you though, don't worry